 - This distro uses their Plasma desktop environment that is used by default in some other beautiful Linux distros.

 Unlike most other Linux distributions, Pop OS is not maintained by an open-source community.
-Though it’s a completely free and open-source Linux distribution that was built based on Ubuntu with several tweaks.
+However, it’s a completely free and open-source Linux distribution built based on Ubuntu with several tweaks.
 System76 is the parent company that is originally known for building custom workstation rigs.

-They built Pop OS for preinstalling it with their hardware as a free alternative to Windows so that the users can use it right after unboxing.
+They built Pop OS for preinstalling it with their hardware as a free alternative to Windows to use right after unboxing.
 Since they made this distro publicly available, it gained much popularity.
 It is not just another Linux distro with some visual changes.
 Rather it provides some really useful features that are not available even with the stock Ubuntu.

 Key Features of Pop!_OS